Colorwhite-Git/alx-low_level_programming/0x00-hello_world/README.md

 C Programming Basics

 This repository contains a collection of basic C programming tasks and concepts.
-Whether you are a beginner learning C or an experienced programmer looking to refresh your knowledge, this guide will provide you with a solid foundation in C programming.
+This guide will provide you with a solid foundation in C programming.

 Table of Contents
-0-processor
-Prerequisites
-Compiling and Running
-Contents
-Contributing
-License

-Getting Started
-To get started with C programming basics, follow these steps:
+*The Compiler* - This code write a script that compiles a C file but it does not link.

+A compiler is a software tool that translates source code written in a high-level programming language into a lower-level representation or machine code that can be directly executed by a computer

 Clone the repository to your local machine using the following command: